foo290/Django-Verify-Email/README.md

 ## Successful Verification :
-After verification is successful, you might wanna redirect the user to login page.
+After verification is successful, you might want to redirect the user to login page.
 You can do this in two ways :

 * 1 <b>Redirect from success webpage.</b>
 	The user will be prompted to show success page with a button on it to navigate to Login page.